At the New Zealand Herald Sophie Boot writes:

 The could part of that sentence is complicated.

-There is a regulatory review in the pipeline with the Telecommunications Act set to be updated by the end of 2019 — about the time the first stage of the UFB network build is completed.
+There is a regulatory review in the pipeline.
+The Telecommunications Act will be updated by the end of 2019.
+That’s about the time Chorus and the local fibre companies will finish the first stage of the UFB network build.

 One of the proposals is to move to a building block regulatory model.
 If that happens, the cost of non-standard installations will most likely become part of the regulated asset base.
 In effect they become investments and Chorus will be able to earn a regulated return on the costs.

 Chorus chief financial officer Andrew Carroll says: “In the event that this hasn’t occurred by 31 December 2020, or not all of Chorus’ actual UFB non-standard installation costs are included in the asset base, the dates on which Chorus must redeem or provide dividends on the CFH debt and equity securities will be postponed.”

 In other words the debt repayments are delayed.

 The Wellington-based company won the lion’s share of the government’s programme to build a fibre telecommunications network to 75 per cent of the country, a target which has since been extended to 80 per cent.